Misinformation effect

 The misinformation effect occurs when a person's recall of episodic memories becomes less accurate because of post-event information.
 The misinformation effect has been studied since the mid-1970s.
 Elizabeth Loftus is one of the most influential researchers in the field.
 One theory is that original information and the misleading information that was presented after the fact become blended together.
 Another theory is that the misleading information overwrites the original information.
-Lastly, scientists suggest that because the misleading information is the most recent, it is more easily retrieved.
+Scientists suggest that because the misleading information is the most recent, it is more easily retrieved.

 The misinformation effect is an example of retroactive interference which occurs when information presented later interferes with the ability to retain previously encoded information.
 Individuals have also been shown to be susceptible to incorporating misleading information into their memory when it is presented within a question.
 Essentially, the new information that a person receives works backward in time to distort memory of the original event.
 One mechanism through which the misinformation effect occurs is source misattribution, in which the false information given after the event becomes incorporated into people's memory of the actual event.
 The misinformation effect also appears to stem from memory impairment, meaning that post-event misinformation makes it harder for people to remember the event.
 The misinformation reflects two of the cardinal sins of memory: suggestibility, the influence of others' expectations on our memory; and misattribution, information attributed to an incorrect source.

 Research on the misinformation effect has uncovered concerns about the permanence and reliability of memory.
 Understanding the misinformation effect is also important given its implications for the accuracy of eyewitness testimony, as there are many chances for misinformation to be incorporated into witnesses' memories through conversations with other witnesses, police questioning, and court appearances.

 Methods

-Loftus, Miller, and Burns conducted the original misinformation effect study in 1978.
-Participants were shown a series of slides, one of which featured a car stopping in front of a stop sign.
+Loftus and colleagues conducts early misinformation effect studies in 1974 and 1978.
+Both studies involved automobile accidents.
+In the latter study, participants were shown a series of slides, one of which featured a car stopping in front of a stop sign.
 After viewing the slides, participants read a description of what they saw.
 Some of the participants were given descriptions that contained misinformation, which stated that the car stopped at a yield sign.
 Following the slides and the reading of the description, participants were tested on what they saw.
 The results revealed that participants who were exposed to such misinformation were more likely to report seeing a yield sign than participants who were not misinformed.

 Similar methods continue to be used in misinformation effect studies.
 Standard methods involve showing subjects an event, usually in the form of a slideshow or video.
 The event is followed by a time delay and introduction of post-event information.
 Finally, participants are retested on their memory of the original event.
-The original study paved the way for multiple replications of the effect in order to test things such as the specific processes cause the effect to occur in the first place and how individual differences influence susceptibility to the effect.
+The original study paved the way for multiple replications of the effect in order to test things such as the specific processes initially causing the effect to occur and how individual differences influence susceptibility to the effect.